ayechanst/speedrun-eth-guide/dex-guide.md

 Let’s edit the `DEX.sol` smart contract and add two new functions for swapping from each asset to the other, `ethToToken()` and `tokenToEth()`.

+The basic overview for `ethToToken()` is we're going to use the `price()` function we just made to calculate what the user's `tokenOutput` is going to be for however much ETH they send through.

 <details markdown='1'><summary>🦉 Guiding Questions</summary>